ALAND-MC/ALANDs-Immersive-Hypixel-SkyBlock/README.md

 * FurfSky Legacy: Similar to the original, but brings back older textures of Hyperion and more
 * Stay True: Retextures the whole game in a faithful vanilla+ style
 * Skyblock Dark UI: Makes every menu dark so you don't get flashbanged
+* SkyBlock Dark Mode: Makes The Mist, The End, Glacite Tunnels, and more places dark
 * ALAND's Hypixel SkyBlock Enchanted Books: Gives Hypixel SkyBlock's enchanted books unique textures
 * Cookie Clicker Click Sound: Replaces the menu clicking sound with the one from Cookie Clicker
 * Dungeon Tooltips: Makes item tooltips much better
 * Shaded Font: Adds a subtle shading effect to the default font
 * Vanilla Tweaks: Adds a 3D sun & moon, twinkling stars, menu slot highlight, and more
 * Visual Effects+: Adds tons of fancy visual effects, particles, and ambience to your world
+* The Wither, King of the Nether: Retextures the wither into a cooler design

 ❓ FAQ